Watch Seth Meyers Ridicule Trump's Confusing Sweden Remark

 In a scathing ten-minute monologue on Late Night host Seth Meyers went in on the latest news from President Donald Trump.
-The host covered everything from his meatloaf dinner with Chris Christie to his comments on uranium at Thursday's press conference and his weekend rally in Florida when he seemingly referred to an act of terrorism in Sweden the night before, later tweeting that he was in fact referring referring to a Fox News report on rising crime in that country.
+The host covered everything from his meatloaf dinner with Chris Christie to his comments on uranium at Thursday's press conference and his weekend rally in Florida when he seemingly referred to an act of terrorism in Sweden the night before, which saw the President tweeting later that he was in fact referring referring to a Fox News report on rising crime in that country.

 "As he does so often, Trump transitioned from claiming that the media makes up fake stories to making up his own fake stories," Meyers joked.
 "For example, in defending his executive order banning refugees, he made this mysterious claim about an incident that supposedly occurred on Friday night in Sweden."
 Meyers then cut to an excerpt from the rally.